saud-learning-services/instructions-and-other-templates/README.md

 ## Sauder Ops Instructions should
 - reference sauder_canvas_api as the environment
-- use generic reference to "Project Name", (project-name, PROJECT_NAME etc etc) where possible -- for screenshots using examples will replace names with these references
+- use generic reference to "Project Name", (project-name, PROJECT_NAME etc etc) where possible -- for screenshots using examples, clearly indicate as example
 - assume that Ops uses GitHub Desktop setup to locate files in Documents/GitHub/Sauder_Learning_Services